ucsd-cse11-s20/DI10-Review-And-Overview-05-06-2020/ProblemSheet.md

 Double    d = 1.0;
 Character c = 'a';
 Boolean   b = false;

+short largestShort = Short.MAX_VALUE;
+Float smallestFloat = Float.MIN_VALUE;
 ```

 For more information about these, and some cool ways you can represent them in Java, see [The Java<sup>TM</sup> Tutorials](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html) on Primitive Data Types!

 ### Overriding methods
 Though it sounds similar, "overriding" and "overloading" methods have two different meanings in Java.
-Overriding a method means providing a different implementation of an existing method in Java.
+Overriding a method means providing a different implementation of an existing method.
 It comes up most often when a class that extends some superclass wants to behave differently for some method that the superclass provides.
 We will see examples of this in the [Object section](#the-object-class), but for now, keep in mind that to override a method, the method's header must be _identical_ to the method in the superclass.
 The body then can be something different.

 ### The `instanceof` operator
 `instanceof` is an operator in Java that, though not frequently used, is sometimes necessary.
 It is used between an object and the name of a class, and returns `true` if that object's type is equal to or is a subclass of that class.
 However, if the object we are using cannot be an instance of the class, Java will not build, but will instead show an error: